 The history of the city prior to the sixteenth century is on display at our sister museum, the Museum of Medieval Stockholm.
 Free admission.

-The City Museum is housed in Södra Stadshuset, the former city hall at Slussen.
+The City Museum is housed in Södra stadshuset, the former Southern City Hall at Slussen.
 A place with its own interesting history.
 The building was designed by Nicodemus Tessin the Elder and was completed in 1680.
 Since then it has housed a law court, school, prison, tavern and church, among others.
 In the 1930s the City Museum moved in and in 1942 we opened our doors to the public.